Duke in Brazil

 HOUSING & MEALS

 You will stay with carefully selected local homestay families in Rio, which will help enrich your linguistic and cultural experience.
-The host families will provide two meals a day (breakfast and dinner) and basic home necessities like breakfast, a bedroom, internet, and kitchen access if needed.
-You will be responsible for your own lunch and dinner.
+The host families will provide two meals a day (breakfast and dinner) and basic home necessities like a bedroom, internet, and kitchen access if needed.
+You will be responsible for your own lunch.

 These costs are estimated based on previous years’ programs and the current exchange rate.
 All costs are subject to change.